About the resolution

 The resolution’s title was written by its sponsor.

 Jan 22, 1981

-The “S.J.Res.” in “S.J.Res.
-17” means this is a Senate joint resolution in the United States Congress.
+This is a Senate joint resolution in the United States Congress (indicated by the “S.J.Res.” in “S.J.Res.
+17”).
 A joint resolution is often used in the same manner as a bill.
 If passed by both the House and Senate in identical form and signed by the President, it becomes a law.
 Joint resolutions are also used to propose amendments to the Constitution.

 The committee chair determines whether a resolution will move past the committee stage.

 There have been no roll call votes related to this resolution.

 Links & tools

 Civic Impulse.
 (2015).
 S.J.Res.
 17 — 97th Congress: A joint resolution proposing an amendment to the Constitution of the United States for the ....
 Retrieved from https://www.govtrack.us/congress/bills/97/sjres17

 “S.J.Res.
 17 — 97th Congress: A joint resolution proposing an amendment to the Constitution of the United States for the ....” www.GovTrack.us.
 1981.
 November 29, 2015 <https://www.govtrack.us/congress/bills/97/sjres17>

 |author=97th Congress (1981)